What Is Scaling and Root Planing?

 When Is Scaling and Root Planing Necessary?

-This type of deep cleaning is the recommended treatment for anyone with acute and/orchronic gum disease.
-We typically perform the procedure when the pocket from the top of the gum line to where it attaches to the tooth is 4 mm or more in depth.
-When the pocket reaches this depth, bacteria, tartar, and plaque can collect under the gums and lead to infection and tooth loss.
+This deep cleaning treatment is recommended for anyone with acute or chronic gum disease.
+Pulver Dental Care typically performs the procedure when pockets from the top of the gum line to the tooth are 4 mm or more in-depth.
+When the pocket reaches this depth, bacteria, tartar, and plaque can collect under the gums and lead to gum disease, infection, and tooth loss.
+Removing the bacteria and plaque maintains teeth and gum health.

-Depending on the circumstances, the procedure itself may take 2-3 appointments to complete.
-A follow-up visit will be scheduled so that Dr. Pulver can check that your gums are healing properly and to determine if any further treatment is necessary.
+Depending on the condition of your gums, multiple appointments and treatments may be required for a full recovery.
+Dr. Pulver works with each patient to create a treatment plan matching their periodontal needs.
+A follow-up visit will be scheduled in a month so that Dr. Pulver can check that your gums are healing properly and to determine any further necessary treatment.

-Deep cleaning is a critical first step in treating periodontal disease.
-Even if additional therapies are required, the procedure can slow the progress of the disease and lessen the amount of additional treatment that is necessary.
+This procedure is a critical first step in treating periodontal disease.
+Even if additional treatments are required, periodontal therapy can slow the progress of gum disease and lessen the amount of additional restorative treatment.